 Set Pipefy as an Action

-Using external apps to trigger an action on Pipefy means that whenever a trigger X happens on app A, an action X will happen on Pipefy.
+Using external apps to trigger an action on Pipefy means that whenever a trigger X happens on app A, an action Y will happen on Pipefy.

-For this example's purpose, let’s assume you want Zapier to create a new card every time someone creates an appointment for you on your Google Calendar.
-The Trigger App, thus, is Google Calendar
+For our example, we want Zapier to create a new card every time someone creates an appointment for you on your Google Calendar.
+The Trigger App, therefore, is Google Calendar

-After you determine the trigger, Zapier will ask you to choose your Google Calendar Account.
-If you haven't configured one yet, click 'Connect a New Account'.
+After you select the trigger, Zapier will ask you to select/connect your Google Calendar Account.
+Select your account from the list or, if you haven't set up one yet, click on 'Connect a New Account'.

-Select the calendar you want new events to be created on in order to trigger an action on Pipefy.
-I chose mine.
+Select the calendar you want new events to be created in in order to trigger the action on Pipefy.
+I selected my own calendar.

 Test your Google Calendar.
-Make sure you have at least one recent event created and make sure you picked the right calendar.
-If you did, click 'Fetch & Continue'
+Make sure you have at least one recently created event and click on 'Fetch & Continue'

 You'll get a notification if your test was successful.

-First, select the Pipe where you’d like the new cards to be created on:
+First, select the Pipe where you’d like the new cards to be created in:

-Then you'll need to match the fields to "let Zapier know" which of the event's information you'd like to be displayed on your cards.
-This means that information from your Google Calendar event will be pulled and filled out on the fields of your start form on Pipefy.
+Then you'll need to match the fields to "let Zapier know" which of the event's information you'd like to be added to your card's fields.

-After you’re done setting it all up, go on and allow Zapier to run a quick test to see if everything is working properly.
+After you’re done setting everything up, go on and let Zapier run a quick test to check whether everything is working properly.

-Then, proceed by naming your zap and turning it on:
+Then, finish setting the Zap up by naming it and turning it on:

-Zapier will give you a confirmation message to let you know your Zap is up and running and that's all, your integration is ready to roll!
+Zapier will display a confirmation message to let you know your Zap is up and running and that's it, your integration is ready to roll!

 What triggers are available?